matthewtkouchi/matthewtkouchi.github.io/projects/parkinsons-predictions.md

 date: 2023-05-02
 published: true
 labels:
-  - Virtual Interface
+  - Machine Learning
-  - SCPI
+  - Random Forests
-  - GPIB
+  - Supervised Learning
-  - PyVisa
+  - Classification
 summary: "This project code contains multiple Jupyter Notebooks that imports open source data on proteins and peptides collected on medical patients.
 The goal of this project is to utilize this data to predict the MDS-UPDRS scores of the patients, which is a measure of the progression of Parkinsons disease."
 ---